Remi-Gau/eCobidas/docs/00_index.md

 This repository is a place where:

-1. issues and ideas around reaching this goal are discussed;
+1. issues and ideas around reaching this goal are discussed

 2. plans for how to reach this goal are designed and implemented.

 See [here](./goals.md) for more information on our short and long term goals as